bw-corporate-event-planner/frontend/README.md

 - 2 spaces for indentation for JS and CSS (Prettier extension)
 - Components should be written in PascalCase.
 - Functional components will be written by default.
-If state is required, we will be using React hooks instead of writing class components.
-- Because the app is not complex, state to be managed without the use of Redux or useReducer.
-Props will either be passed down from parent to child as normally or with the help of the Context API.
+If state is required, use use React hooks instead of writing class components.
+Because the app's component tree hierarchy isn't overly complex, manage state without Redux or useReducer in order to focus on building app features.
+Props will either be passed down from parent to child as normal or with the help of the Context API.
 - Functional components will be declared with variable names and exported as follows:
   ```
   const ComponentName = props => {